Libya: Economy

 The Libyan economy depends primarily upon revenues from the oil sector, which account for over half of GDP and 97% of exports.
 Libya holds the largest proven oil reserves in Africa and is an important contributor to the global supply of light, sweet crude.
 During 2010, when oil averaged at $80 a barrel, oil production accounted for 54% of GDP.
 Apart from petroleum, the other natural resources are natural gas and gypsum.
 The International Monetary Fund estimated Libya's real GDP growth at 122% in 2012 and 16.7% in 2013, after a 60% plunge in 2011.

+In 2023 Libya emitted around 23.77 million tonnes of greenhouse gases, about 0.17% of the world's total emissions.
+However, the nation ranked as the 21st highest emitter per capita globally and the highest in Africa, at just over 13 tonnes per person.
+Libya was slow to join climate efforts, signing the United Nations Framework Convention on Climate Change (UNFCCC) in 2016 and the Paris Climate Agreement in 2021.
+However, as of 2024, Libya has not ratified the Paris Agreement and submitted its Nationally Determined Contributions (NDCs), and has made little progress toward the development of climate change adaptation plans.

 The World Bank defines Libya as an 'Upper Middle Income Economy', along with only seven other African countries.
 Substantial revenues from the energy sector, coupled with a small population, give Libya one of the highest per capita GDPs in Africa.
+Although the government supported Arab causes, including the Moroccan and Algerian independence movements, it took little active part in the Arab–Israeli conflict or the tumultuous inter-Arab politics of the 1950s and early 1960s.
+The kingdom was noted for its close association with the West, while it steered a conservative course at home.
 This allowed the Libyan Arab Jamahiriya state to provide an extensive level of social security, particularly in the fields of housing and education.

 Libya faces many structural problems including a lack of institutions, weak governance, and chronic structural unemployment.
 The economy displays a lack of economic diversification and significant reliance on immigrant labour.
 Libya has traditionally relied on unsustainably high levels of public sector hiring to create employment.
 In the mid-2000s, the government employed about 70% of all national employees.

 Unemployment rose from 8% in 2008 to 21% in 2009, according to the census figures.
 According to an Arab League report, based on data from 2010, unemployment for women stands at 18% while for the figure for men is 21%, making Libya the only Arab country where there are more unemployed men than women.
 Libya has high levels of social inequality, high rates of youth unemployment and regional economic disparities.
 Water supply is also a problem, with some 28% of the population not having access to safe drinking water in 2000.